Allotment Produce

 Workshops and Open Days

-There are regular allotment Open Days and twice yearly we hold well-attended pruning workshops which are led by George Anderson.
-The Summer Workshop coincides with the Open Day when there is produce, jam and refreshments on offer.
+There are regular allotment Open Days, with the Summer Workshop coinciding with the Open Day when there is produce, jam and refreshments on offer.
+As well as twice yearly pruning workshops which are led by George Anderson.

 Find out more